FAYIS-TP-MUHAMMED/Parallax-Landing-Travel-Blog/README.md

 Parallax Landing Page - Travel Blog 🌍✨

-Welcome to my Parallax Landing Page for a Travel Blog!
+This is a sample Parallax Landing Page for a Travel Blog!
 This project showcases a visually stunning and responsive web page,With captivating parallax scrolling effects.

 Features